-ACP unveils tools to improve care for patients with prediabetes, gout, obesity, and Alzheimer'sApril 10th, 2013 in Diseases, Conditions, Syndromes /
+ACP unveils tools to improve care for patients with prediabetes, gout, obesity, and Alzheimer'sApril 10, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The American College of Physicians (ACP) today unveiled a series of interventions to help patients and physicians manage prediabetes, gout, obesity and weight loss, and Alzheimer's disease.

 "Prediabetes: Your guide to reducing your risk for the development of diabetes"

 Patients with prediabetes and undiagnosed type 2 diabetes face serious health issues.
 Prediabetes increases the risk of cardiovascular disease and death compared with normal patients.
 Untreated diabetes can lead to blindness, kidney disease, amputation, and other serious conditions.